-One of the most important parts of your co parenting agreement should be the rules you have for your children, such as what is unacceptable behavior and what consequences and disciplinary measures will be used.
+One of the most important parts of your co-parenting agreement should be the rules you have for your children, such as what is unacceptable behaviour and what consequences and disciplinary measures will be used.
 The consistency lets children know what to expect and makes them feel more secure despite the many changes they are experiencing.

 Establishing consistent rules for both households at the outset can reduce the number of arguments between you and your ex.

 You divorced for a reason.
 For most people, that means that the two of you aren’t able to communicate well and that you feel a lot of animosity toward one another.
 If you continue to interact with one another in the same way after your divorce, your attempt at co-parenting will be a disaster.

 You need to take your personal feelings out of the equation and treat your co-parenting relationship the same way you would a business relationship.
 Talk about what’s best for your children the same way you would talk about trying to maximise profits for your company.

 That may sound a little harsh, but it will help you keep the situation in perspective when you are getting angry and being pulled into an altercation.

 Remain Positive About and Toward Your Ex

 One of the biggest mistakes that divorced parents make is to talk negatively about their exes in front of the kids or use the kids as go-betweens.
 Bad mouthing your ex may feel good at the moment, but it will cause tension for your children and may make them feel negatively about their parent.
 It is best for your children’s happiness and well-being to have a strong and happy relationship with each parent, so you need to do everything you can to foster that.